python/cpython/Doc/library/smtplib.rst

 .. exception:: SMTPException

-   Subclass of :exc:`IOError` that is the base exception class for all the other excpetions provided by this module.
+   Subclass of :exc:`OSError` that is the base exception class for all the other excpetions provided by this module.